 There’s one restaurant in Lexington, Kentucky, that gets a lot of love here at Champagne Tastes.

-It’s been the perfect place to meet up with friends or just to have a special family meal, and these days I love stopping there for pickup whenever we’re in town.
+It’s been the perfect place to meet up with friends or just to have a special family meal, and I also love stopping there for pickup.

 Han Woo Ri Hours and Parking

-One of my favorite things to get is the bulgogi, a dish that features marinated strips of beef along with stir fried potatoes, onions and carrots.
+One of my favorite entrées to get is the bulgogi, a dish that features marinated strips of beef along with stir fried potatoes, onions and carrots.

 The bulgogi is sweet and just a little bit tangy, and my whole family adores it!
 You can get it in regular or spicy variations.